ShadewG/discord-scheduler/README.md

 - `FRAMEIO_ACCOUNT_ID` – your Frame.io account ID (auto-detected if omitted)
 - `FRAMEIO_ROOT_ASSET_ID` – root asset ID of the project for comment scraping

+If you encounter a 404 error when using the Frame.io commands, double-check that `FRAMEIO_ACCOUNT_ID` and `FRAMEIO_ROOT_ASSET_ID` contain valid IDs from your Frame.io workspace.

 The bot primarily uses the `TIMEZONE` variable for scheduling.
 If your deployment platform relies on the standard `TZ` variable, you can set both to